2024 Public Chain RWA Annual Research Report - Market Deconstruction and Paradigm Shift

 • Insufficient risk disclosure and transparency

 Traditional financial markets require strict information disclosure and regular risk assessment reports, but during the RWA tokenization process, some platforms have yet to establish unified and transparent risk assessment and information disclosure standards.
-The lack of sufficient risk warnings makes it difficult for investors to timely understand the credit status of assets, collateral quality, and market volatility.
+The lack of adequate risk warnings makes it difficult for investors to timely understand the credit status of assets, collateral quality, and market volatility.

 • Disconnection between asset backing and actual risk-bearing